 Geographically, New Caledonia is one of four land masses that once comprised Australasia.
 It separated from Australia, along with Papua New Guinea and New Zealand, about one hundred million years ago, and is the third largest island in the Pacific.
 Politically, it is the closest part of France to Australia with French as the official language and croissants or pain au chocolat with cafe au lait as the official breakfast.
 It is also home to a vibrant Melanesian culture, the indigenous people (which make up 40% of the population) referring to themselves as Kanaks.
 The combination of French and Melanesian cultures is a delightful blend that can be found nowhere else on earth, which is reason enough to visit.
 The natural beauty, both above and below the water, is another reason.
 Finally, it takes only one week or less to sail from Australia.
-In contrast, New Zealand is three times further and decidedly cooler.
+In contrast, New Zealand is twice as far and decidedly cooler.

 In theory, you could sail to New Caledonia from anywhere on the Australian East Coast between Sydney and Mackay.
 In practice, however, you are limited to an official port, Southport (Gold Coast), being the most common.
 Most sailors allow seven days for the 700 nautical mile passage.

 This would be Arriba’s first oceangoing passage and preparation took several months.
 Here, I’ll just cover the government requirements, not vessel preparation.
 There are many excellent articles on the latter topic, such as "Preparing Yourself and Your Boat” by Cruising World.
 Skip the following if you want to jump to the action or read this post for a complete description.